Propagation effects of Lorentz violation in gravitational waves: Polarization structure of Lorentz--violating gravitational waves

-This result shows that, although no additional tensor degrees of freedom are introduced, the presence of the $d=5$ CPT--odd operator leads to helicity--dependent propagation and induces a rotation of the polarization basis.
-As a consequence, an initially linearly polarized gravitational wave generally evolves into an elliptically polarized state.
-In other words, this phenomenon corresponds to gravitational wave birefringence and provides a fundamental observational signature of higher--dimension Lorentz--violating operators in the gravitational sector, as we shall be seeing in the forthcoming sections.
+This result shows that, although no additional tensor degrees of freedom are introduced {within the TT--projected sector considered here}, the presence of the $d=5$ CPT--odd operator leads to helicity--dependent propagation and induces a rotation of the polarization basis.
+As a consequence, an initially linearly polarized { component of a} gravitational wave remains linearly polarized, but with a rotated polarization angle.
+In other words, this phenomenon corresponds to gravitational wave birefringence and provides a {direct} observational signature of higher--dimension Lorentz--violating operators in the gravitational sector, as we shall {discuss} in the forthcoming sections.